GG Bond Movie: Ultimate Battle: Voice cast

-Main Characters
+Main characters

 GG Bond, the main character, wears a red suit with a yellow pig snout icon in the middle.

 Super Q, the muscular pig with a blue suit with yellow.

 Phoebe, The pig with short blond hair and a pink dress and bow.

 SDaddy, the one in green and white with a snot out of his nose.

 Bobby, the pig in blue and shiny violet sunglasses.
-Super G's sidekick.
+Super Q's sidekick.

 Reception

 The film earned CN¥45.425 million at the Chinese box office.